PandasThumb/pandasthumb.github.io/_posts/2017/2017-10-06-five-principles.md

 Kenneth Miller is an example of someone who's avoided making this mistake.
 In <a href="https://books.google.com/books?id=bJE_PgAACAAJ"><i>Finding Darwin's God</i></a>, Miller explained how he reconciles evolution with his own Roman Catholic faith, and as a result none of his subsequent arguments against creationism can be discounted on the grounds that he's trying to turn people away from Christianity.
 One doesn't have to personally be religious to use Miller's approach: Eugenie Scott is an example of a non-theist who has used a similar strategy.
 Alternatively, if your priority is to attack religion in general, it's best to take the approach that's taken by Sam Harris, who is a vocal critic of religion but hasn't been an active participant in the creationism vs. evolution debates.
 I have no doubt that Sam Harris is opposed to creationism, but he might be aware that as a well-known advocate of atheism, he isn't in a position to effectively argue for Christians to accept evolution.

-<strong>2: On a topic where mainstream scientists disagree, don't present a single viewpoint as the only correct one.</strong>
+# 2: On a topic where mainstream scientists disagree, don't present a single viewpoint as the only correct one.

 I've tried to avoid this mistake in my own book, with respect to the question of whether primitive feathers are an ancestral trait for all dinosaurs.
 There is not currently enough evidence to judge whether theropods and ornithischians both inherited this skin covering from their common ancestor or whether it was an example of convergent evolution, so my book's chapter about dinosaurs presents this as a question where we don't yet know the answer.
 But on these sorts of issues that are controversial among supporters of evolution, it's common for the authors of anti-creationism books to present their own viewpoint at the only valid one.
 In <a href="https://books.google.com/books?id=983rAwAAQBAJ"><i>Undeniable</i></a>, Bill Nye takes this approach with respect to the topic of race: